Regularized Modified BPDN for Noisy Sparse Reconstruction with Partial Erroneous Support and Signal Value Knowledge: Tighter Bounds without Sufficient Conditions

 \end{enumerate} ($\gamma^*_{T,\lambda}(\tilde{\Delta})$ is defined in (\ref{regmodBPDNcond})). \end{theorem}

 {\em Proof: } This result follows by minimizing over all allowed $\tDelta$'s from Corollary \ref{corol2}.

 Compare Theorem 2 with Theorem 1.
-Theorem 1 holds only when the complete set $\Delta$ belongs to $\mathcal{G}$, where as Theorem 2 holds always (we only need to set $\gamma$ appropriately).
+Theorem 1 holds only when the complete set $\Delta$ belongs to $\mathcal{G}$, whereas Theorem 2 holds always (we only need to set $\gamma$ appropriately).
 Moreover, even when $\Delta$ does belong to $\mathcal{G}$, Theorem 1 gives the error bound by choosing $\tilde{\Delta}^* = \Delta$.
-However, the above result minimizes over all allowed ${\tDelta}$'s, thus giving a tighter bound, especially for the case when the sufficient conditions of Theorem 1 just get satisfied and $ERC_{T,\lambda}(\Delta)$ is positive but very small.
+However, Theorem 2 minimizes over all allowed ${\tDelta}$'s, thus giving a tighter bound, especially for the case when the sufficient conditions of Theorem 1 just get satisfied and $ERC_{T,\lambda}(\Delta)$ is positive but very small.
 A similar comparison also holds for the mod-BPDN and BPDN results.